 6. Once all of the dry ingredients are added.
-Add 1 drop of gel forrest green food coloring.
+Add 1 drop of gel forest green food coloring.
 Then use the spatula to scrape the batter against the sides of the bowl.
 Every few scrapes test to see if the batter is ready.
 Pick up some of the batter and let it flow back down into the bowl.
-If it flows slowly and looks like ribbons, try to form a figure '8' .
-If you can make a figure 8 without the batter breaking, its ready!
-Another key sign that its ready to pipe is the batter will just barely look shiny.
+If it flows slowly and looks like ribbons, try to form a figure '8'.
+If you can make a figure 8 without the batter breaking, it's ready!
+Another key sign that it's ready to pipe is the batter will just barely look shiny.

 7. Fill your piping bag with a #12 round tip.
 Better to have a smaller tip than a larger one!
 Flip a sheet pan upside down and lay down your parchment paper or silicone baking mat.
 Pipe directly from above into desired size.

 8. Grab your pan and firmly tap it on the counter.
 Make sure you tap all sides of the pans.
-This will release any air bubbles to the surface and will flatten our your shell so there is no piping lines.
+This will release any air bubbles to the surface and will flatten your shell so there are no piping lines.

 10. Let them sit at room temperature (make sure they are not under any vent or fan this will cause the shells to bake lopsided!) until they form a skin.
 You should be able to touch the top of the shells with your finger and it shouldn't leave a mark.